DAOC-DAO/.github/profile/README.md

 ## Why we need to build a robot society?

-We consider this issue for two reasons:
+We consider this idea for two reasons:

 First, humans will eventually be bitten back by their own greed and selfish nature, which leading to its destruction.